If you’re looking for the best 3 room tent, you’re in the right place. Welcome!

 For a smaller family or friend group, consider the Vango.
-Rather than having three spacious sleeping areas, it has two compact ones and a large living space.
+Rather than having three spacious sleeping areas, it has two compact ones and a large communal space.
 To make the most out of the sleeping pods, you’ll need sleeping bags instead of air mattresses, but once that’s sorted, you’re free to camp however you please.

-The sleeping pods and living area are far from the best feature of the 8 person 3 room tent, though.
+The sleeping pods and central living area are far from the best feature of the 8 person 3 room tent, though.
 Its standout point has to be its waterproof nature and durability.

 First of all, the windows are PVC rather than bug mesh, so there’s less chance any rain will seep through, even after a direct hit.

 Second of all, the rainfly is a hefty, heavy material that keeps rain out and resists fire, too.
 It seals heat in on top of that, and the entire tent has a tension brand system to resist wind.

 While many camping tents are fine for short storms and slightly chilly nights, this one is fantastic for almost year-round camping.

 You’ll be a little too cold in snow, but it’s excellent to withstand a sorry autumn.
 The large communal space comes in even more useful when you’re camping in a storm, too.